JudeQuintana/terraform-modules/networking/generate_routes_to_other_vpcs/docs/compiler-semantic-toolchain.md

 - 2 deny rules isolating a VPC -> `default="deny"` with 1 segment
 - 2 allow rules under deny -> `default="allow"` with 1 deny rule

-This is the inverse of compilation: reachability matrix in, minimal policy out.
-It gives engineers confidence their policy is not carrying dead weight and surfaces when a default switch or segment reorganization would simplify the policy.
+Surfaces when a default switch or segment reorganization would simplify the policy.
+It gives engineers confidence their policy is not carrying dead weight.

 ### Interpreting the output